-For the years ended June 30, 2021 and 2020, realized gains on the sale of investments of \$6,879,976 and \$3,826,426, respectively, have been included in net appreciation or depreciation.
+For the years ended June 30, 2022 and 2021, realized gains on the sale of investments of \$11,986,919 and \$6,879,976, respectively, have been included in net appreciation or depreciation.
 The calculation of realized gains and losses is independent of the calculation of the changes in the fair value of investments.
-Realized gains and losses for 2021 and 2020 include unrealized amounts from the prior periods.
-Net appreciation on Real Estate investment includes fees of \$21,518.
+Realized gains and losses for 2022 and 2021 include unrealized amounts from the prior periods.
+For the years 2022 and 2021, net appreciation on real estate investment includes fees of \$37,055 and \$21,518, respectively.

-Rate of Return - For the year ended June 30, 2021, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 24.82%.
+Rate of Return - For the years ended June 30, 2022 and 2021, the annual money-weighted rates of return on pension plan investments, net of pension plan investment expense, were -11.23% and 24.82%, respectively.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts invested.